cedricium/blog/src/pages/expressjs-accessing-req-params-from-child-routers/index.md

 ```

 Though not required, I thought it best to also separate the comments from the
-posts, so I defined a second router specifically for the `comments`:
+posts, so I defined a second router for the `comments`:

 ```js
 /* routes/comments/index.js */